gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 can submit the script to run with `sbatch sensitivity_analysis.slurm`

 Next, we will modify this Slurm script to run as a job array.
-Each task in a job array will run the same python script with a unique argument.
+Each task in a job array will run the same Python script with a unique argument.

-We are going to pass an index as a command line argument to the python script that does sensitivity analysis.
-The python script sets the value of `a` to the corresponding array element.
-For example, if we run the python script with an argument `5`, the script will assign a value corresponding to the 5th element in the user defined capacity coefficient array.
+We will pass an index as a command line argument to the Python script, which performs sensitivity analysis.
+The Python script will set the value of `a` based on the corresponding array element.
+For example, if we run the Python script with the argument `5`, the script will assign the value corresponding to the 5th element in the user-defined capacity coefficient array.

-We also want to make sure we limit the threads to 1 - in `numpy` and Gurobi since we will be launching one task per one CPU core.
-These lines in the script achieve that:
+We also want to ensure that we limit the threads to 1 in both `numpy` and Gurobi since we will be launching one task per CPU core.
+The following lines in the Python script accomplish this:

 ```python
 # Limits the number of cores for numpy BLAS